zenariworks/obsidian-asana-issue/docs-gen/docs/configuration/authentication.md

 ---
 # Authentication

-The authentication section of the plugin settings allows you to configure how the plugin should authenticate when using the Jira Rest API.
+The authentication section of the plugin settings allows you to configure how the plugin should authenticate when using the Asana Rest API.

 ## Multi account support